ahmetb/cloud-run-faq/README.md

 ### What is “Cloud Run on GKE”?

-"Cloud Run on GKE" gives you the same Cloud Run experience on your [Kubernetes](https://kubernetes.io) clusters running on [GKE](https://cloud.google.com/kubernetes-engine/).
+["Cloud Run on GKE"][crogke] gives you the same Cloud Run experience on your [Kubernetes](https://kubernetes.io) clusters running on [GKE](https://cloud.google.com/kubernetes-engine/).
 This gives you the freedom to choose where you want to deploy your applications.